Barley vs Oats

 Cooking:

 2. Using an electric food processor make a coarse oatmeal from your oats (should take 5-10 seconds).
-Add the walnuts and process a bit more.
-Transfer the mix into a bowl and combine with all other dry ingredients.
+Add the walnuts and pulse twice.
+Transfer the mix into a dry bowl and combine with all other dry ingredients.

 3. Warm up the coconut oil, it needs to be soft for the best result.
 Add the coconut oil to the mixture and incorporate it using the tips of your fingers as if you were making a crumble .
 The mix will only remotely resemble a crumble but the technique is the same.

-4. For the crunchy version: Add coconut milk.
-For the soft version: Add apple to the muesli.
+4. For the crunchy version: incorporate coconut milk, for the soft version – the grated apples.

-5. Again using your hands make a consistently thick mixture.
+5. Again, using your hands make a consistent and thick mixture.

-6. Spray a silicon form with coconut oil and press the dough at the bottom.
-To make an even layer repeatedly dip a tablespoon in a water and glide on the surface until it is even.
+6. Press the mix at the bottom of the silicon form.
+To make an even layer, dip a tablespoon in a water and glide it on the surface until it is even.

 Copyright © MagicTableCloth